robertoamadeuneto/burgerly-server/README.md

 ## Run
 A PostgreSQL database called `burgerly` is required to run this project.

+After that, run the `java -jar target/burgerly.jar` command to execute the application and create all database tables.

-Once you create it, you need to execute the commands below to create the application's default records:
+Once you run it, you need to execute the script below on PostgreSQL database to create the application's default records:

 ```
 -- Ingredients